In this chapter we will see how to create a DCP from a video file using DCP-o-matic. We will gloss over the details and look at the basics.

 used to name the folder to store its data in, and also as the initial

 name for the DCP itself.
-You can also choose whereabouts you want to create
+You can also choose where you want to create

 the film.
 In the example from the figure, DCP-o-matic will create a